Luiz Felipe (footballer, born 1993)

-Luiz Felipe do Nascimento dos Santos (born 9 September 1993), known as Luiz Felipe ([luˈis feˈlipi, - fiˈ-]), is a Brazilian footballer who plays for Santos as a central defender.
+Luiz Felipe do Nascimento dos Santos (born 9 September 1993), known as simply Luiz Felipe ([luˈis feˈlipi, - fiˈ-]), is a Brazilian footballer who plays as a central defender for Goiás, on loan from Santos.

-Club career
+Career

 Early career

 Luiz Felipe was born in Tubarão, Santa Catarina.
 A Joinville youth graduate, he joined Caxias in 2011, and made his first team debut on 5 October 2012 by starting in a 1–0 Série C away win against Vila Nova.

 On 14 January 2014 Luiz Felipe was loaned to Duque de Caxias, for five months.
 After serving another subsequent loan at FC Cascavel, he was released.

 Paraná

 On 3 February 2015 Luiz Felipe signed for Paraná, in Série B. He made his professional debut on 8 May, coming on as a late substitute in a 1–0 home win against Ceará.

 On 27 January 2016, after appearing in 28 matches, Luis Felipe renewed his contract until the end of 2017.
 Two days later he scored his first senior goals, netting a brace in a 4–1 Campeonato Paranaense home routing of J. Malucelli.